phaag/nfdump/README.md

 Flow records move from the v3 extension format to **record format v4**.
 The key structural change is the replacement of a linear element list with a compact **offset table** indexed by a 64-bit extension bitmap.
-Locating a specific extension—say `EXipv4Flow` or `EXasInfo`—no longer requires walking the preceding elements; instead a single `__builtin_popcountll` on the bitmap gives the slot index directly, which is a branchless O(1) operation that keeps the CPU pipeline and branch predictor in a clean state.
-The extension set is reorganized between V3 and V4.
-V3's combined `EXasRouting` and `EXmacAddr` are split into separate IPv4/IPv6 and in/out variants respectively; the BGP next-hop and IP next-hop types are removed (their data is covered by the routing extensions).
+Locating a specific extension is a branchless O(1) operation that keeps the CPU pipeline and branch predictor in a clean state.
+The extension set is reorganized between v3 and v4. v3's combined `EXasRouting` and `EXmacAddr` are split into separate IPv4/IPv6 and in/out variants respectively; the BGP next-hop and IP next-hop types are removed (their data is covered by the routing extensions).
 Newly added types are `EXinterface`, `EXasInfo`, `EXflowId`, `EXnokiaNat`,